tact-lang/jetton/docs/feature-rich.md

-# Jetton Send Modes implementation in Tact
+# Feature-rich Jetton implementation in Tact

 Since the [initial TEP-74](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md) publication in 12.03.2022, there were only a few attempts to improve the standard and introduce new features:

-- [Mintless jetton](https://github.com/ton-community/mintless-jetton), used for mass token distribution
+- [Mintless Jetton](https://github.com/ton-community/mintless-jetton), used for mass token distribution
-- [Governance jetton](https://github.com/ton-blockchain/stablecoin-contract), used for USDT (this implementation actually breaks TEP-74 by removing burn)
+- [Governance Jetton](https://github.com/ton-blockchain/stablecoin-contract), used for USDT (this implementation actually breaks TEP-74 by removing burn)
-- [Modern jetton](https://github.com/EmelyanenkoK/modern_jetton), allowing ton/jetton claiming
+- [Modern Jetton](https://github.com/EmelyanenkoK/modern_jetton), allowing TON/Jetton claiming

-To this day, Mintless jetton is the only widely known implementation that uses `custom_payload` field in the original `transfer#0f8a7ea5` TL-B. So-called [`feature-rich`](../src/contracts/feature-rich/) version in this repo is TEP-74 compatible jetton implementation in Tact that uses `custom_payload` to bring new features to the standard
+To this day, Mintless Jetton is the only widely known implementation that uses the `custom_payload` field in the original `transfer#0f8a7ea5` TL-B. The so-called [feature-rich](../src/contracts/feature-rich/) version in this repository is a TEP-74 compatible Jetton implementation in Tact that utilizes `custom_payload` to introduce new features to the standard.

-### Jetton send modes
+## Jetton send modes

-Feature rich version introduces _Jetton send modes_.
-They are similar to [basic messages send modes](https://docs.ton.org/v3/documentation/smart-contracts/message-management/message-modes-cookbook) in a sense that they are serialized as number of binary flags that can be combined together to affect the semantics of jetton transfers.
+The feature-rich version introduces Jetton send modes.
+They are similar to [basic message send modes](https://docs.ton.org/v3/documentation/smart-contracts/message-management/message-modes-cookbook) in the sense that they are serialized as several binary flags that can be combined to affect the semantics of Jetton transfers.

-Currently there are 3 jetton send modes:
+Currently, there are 3 Jetton send modes:

 - `SendAllJettonsMode`, 0x1
 - `SendNotDeployReceiversJettonWallet`, 0x2
 - `SendStateInitWithJettonNotification`, 0x4

-TL-B for new custom payload looks like this:
+TL-B for the new custom payload looks like this:

 ```tlb
 _ mode:uint32
   forwardStateInit:(Maybe StateInit) = CustomPayloadWithSendModes;
 ```

-Mode is `uint32` number that should include different send modes added together arithmetically, just like basic messages send modes. `forwardStateInit` field is optional and only needed in the `SendStateInitWithJettonNotification` mode, it will be discussed later.
+Mode is a `uint32` number that should include different send modes added together arithmetically, just like basic messages send modes.
+The `forwardStateInit` field is optional and is only needed in the `SendStateInitWithJettonNotification` mode, which will be discussed later.

 #### SendAllJettonsMode

 This mode straight-forward copies the semantics of 128 basic messages send mode.
-It drops whatever jetton `amount` was specified in the transfer message before and instead sends all remaining jetton balance from this jetton wallet.
-This can be useful for various DeFi services that want to simply move all funds from one account to another.
+It drops the specified `amount` of Jettons from the transfer message and instead sends all remaining jettons from this Jetton wallet.
+This can be useful for various DeFi services that want to move all funds from one account to another.

 ```mermaid
 sequenceDiagram